juca-182/hi-tech-test/README.md

 # Hello Insight Front-End Technical Test

 Welcome to our technical test!
 Below are the instructions and requirements for completing the task.
-This test will assess your skills in Angular, Typescript, HTML, and CSS by implementing a user interface based on a provided Figma prototype and integrating it with a REST API.
+This test will assess your skills in Angular, Typescript, HTML, CSS and SCSS by implementing a user interface based on a provided Figma prototype and integrating it with a REST API.

 ## Requirements

 Technical Stack

-- **Framework**: Angular (version 12 or higher).
+- **Framework**: Angular (version 15 or higher).
 - **Language**: TypeScript.
-- **Styling**: CSS (from scratch, no frameworks like Bootstrap or Tailwind).
+- **Styling**: CSS/SCSS (from scratch, no frameworks like Bootstrap or Tailwind).
 - **Optional**: Docker for containerizing the application.
 ---